 If you have been injured by implanted transvaginal mesh (TVM), you may be entitled to compensation for your injuries.
 Thornton Law Firm lawyers are participating in ongoing TVM litigation – call or tell us your story here today for a free consultation with a Boston transvaginal mesh attorney.

 Thornton Law Firm’s transvaginal mesh lawyers represent women in TVM claims against Boston Scientific Corp., as well as Caldera, C.R.
 Bard, Inc., Ethicon (subsidiary of Johnson & Johnson), Coloplast Corporation, and Sofradim/Covidien.
-If you have a transvaginal mesh implant and have suffered complications including pain, mesh erosion, mesh contraction, additional surgeries, urinary problems, severe pelvic pain, infection, bleeding, vaginal tightening or shortening, painful sexual intercourse, inability to engage in sexual intercourse, or organ perforation, and would like a free, confidential evaluation of your legal claim, please tell us your story here or call us at our toll free number 1-888-341-1405.
+If you have a transvaginal mesh implant and have suffered complications including pain, mesh erosion, mesh contraction, additional surgeries, urinary problems, severe pelvic pain, infection, bleeding, vaginal tightening or shortening, painful sexual intercourse, inability to engage in sexual intercourse, secondary nerve entrapment, or organ perforation, and would like a free, confidential evaluation of your legal claim, please tell us your story here or call us at our toll free number 1-888-341-1405.

 - Boston Scientific (recalled)